homebysix/munki-grooming/README.md

 Known issues:

-- If a package is listed as an `update_for` but the thing it's updating isn't used in a manifest, it will be incorrectly be omitted from the "unused" list.
+- If a package is listed as an `update_for` but the thing it's updating isn't used in a manifest, it will be incorrectly omitted from the "unused" list (in other words, a false negative, which is safer than a false positive).